 Former UW All-American and Big Ten champion Mitch Hull is back in the Wisconsin wrestling room as a member of the Badgers' administrative staff in 2013-14.
-Hull joins the UW coaching staff as a volunteer administrative assistant after previously serving as the National Team Director for USA Wrestling.
+Hull joins the UW coaching staff as a volunteer assistant coach after previously serving as the National Team Director for USA Wrestling.

 Hull previously served as the National Teams Director for USA Wrestling since 1992, providing 21 years of leadership to the organization.
 He coordinated and supervised all aspects of USA Wrestling's international programs, including working with the National Team coaching staffs in all three Olympic wrestling styles.